jozefvaclavik/docker_workshop/day_1/part_3/README.md

 You can _connect_ to any running container and run commands on it.
 Kinda like SSH into a server.
 It's cool.
 Lets check it out.

-Run `docker exec -it romantic_wozniak bash` [^2].
+Run `docker container exec -it romantic_wozniak bash` [^2].
 This executes interactively with TTY bash shell on your container.
 You could execute any command, but opening bash gives you SSH-like access.
 You should see your root shell in a container `root@91eabf92376a:/#`.

 First lets see what is running on the container with `ps -aux`